gmlewis/godot-liverpool-rummy/docs/meld-validation-scoring.md

 # Meld Validation and Scoring System

-This document provides a comprehensive overview of how melding and scoring work in Liverpool Rummy, from validation algorithms to final score calculation and presentation.
+This document provides a comprehensive overview of how melding and scoring work in Moonridge Rummy, from validation algorithms to final score calculation and presentation.

 ## Overview